 When applying to the Masters in Structural Engineering program, please ensure that you have the following on hand to meet our program and educational requirements:

-- Evidence of an earned four-year baccalaureate degree in civil engineering from an ABET-accredited institution or its equivalent.
+- Academic Background: Evidence of an earned four-year baccalaureate degree in civil engineering from an ABET-accredited institution or its equivalent.
 Successful applicants typically have a 3.0 overall GPA or better.

 - Applicants from other Civil Engineering-related disciplines may be eligible to apply following completion of engineering-based Statics and Mechanics of Materials courses.

 - Two (2) letters of recommendation from individuals who are able to assess applicant’s potential for graduate study.
 At least one recommendation should be from a university professor.

 - International Students: Applicants for whom English is a non-native language must demonstrate English proficiency regardless of English language studies, residence in the United States or an English-speaking country, or immigration status.
 Graduate applicants with a baccalaureate or higher degree from recognized colleges in the U.S., Canada, Great Britain, Ireland, New Zealand or Australia and who have continued to reside in countries where English is the primary language for at least two years prior to applying to Seattle University will have this requirement waived.
 Please visit the International Admissions page for more information.

 Please contact firstname.lastname@example.org for more information.